||Prof. Dr. rer. nat. habil. Ulrich Maas|

 Current objectives include the definition of model fuels and reaction mechanisms, which is a recurring process.
 Furthermore, the investigation and implementation of multi-dimensional gradient estimates and the implementation of reduced kinetic models for inhomogeneous mixtures are part of the ongoing work.
 Moreover, pollutant formation is considered within the reduced kinetic model because during the flame extinction close to walls pollutant formation can occur, depending on the air-fuel ratio and the model system.

 The main goal of this subproject is the generation of reduced kinetic models for the simplified treatment of the chemical reaction and molecular transport.
 Therefore, the REDIM method is extended and a continuously exchange and close cooperation with B07 takes place.
 The developed and constructed reduced kinetic models are provided to C03 for their LES computations.
 Moreover, the reduced kinetic models are validated with the experimental results of A04.
 Furthermore, the determination and refinement of the reaction mechanisms will be performed in collaboration with B04.

-> - Strassacker, C., Bykov, V., & Maas, U. (2018), REDIM reduced modeling of flame quenching at a cold wall –The influence of detailed transport models and detailed mechanisms, Combust.
-Sci.
-Techn.,
+- Strassacker, C., Bykov, V., Maas, U.: REDIM reduced modeling of quenching at a cold inert wall with detailed transport and different mechanisms.
+26th ICDERS, Boston, USA, July 30 – August 4, 2017.